-The Company will need to raise additional funds to significantly advance its property portfolio and to fund exploration programs to meet cumulative optional work requirements by 2013 year-end for the Bandito property in the Yukon, the Elephant Mountain in Alaska, and to fund its share of an anticipated 2012 program at the Pardo JV in Ontario.
-The Company will also need to consider funding alternatives to advance its 100% owned Vana properties in Alaska, and the Rattlesnake-Natrona property in Wyoming.
+The Company will need to raise additional funds to significantly advance its property portfolio and to fund exploration programs to meet cumulative optional work requirements by 2013 year-end for the Bandito property in the Yukon, and the Elephant Mountain property in Alaska.
+The Company will also need to consider funding alternatives to advance its 100% owned Vana property in Alaska and the Rattlesnake-Natrona property in Wyoming.
 Management is also evaluating other potential mineral exploration projects for acquisition.
-The Company is working to secure those funds from conventional equity financing sources, from private investors, through farm-outs of existing properties in the Company's portfolio, such as the McCord farm-out agreement and from strategic partnerships.
+The Company is working to secure those funds from conventional equity financing sources, from private investors, through farm-outs of existing properties in the Company's portfolio, such as the McCord farm-out agreement, and from strategic partnerships.
 Failure to raise such funds on a timely basis could cause the Company to suspend its operations and eventually to forfeit or sell its interest in its properties.